Impostercoder/Hotel-Booking-Data-Analysis/README.md

 3) What trends can we see in the data?
 - We focus on average daily rates and guests to explore seasonality.

+NOTE: I made this project with the help of a youtube tutorial by Absent Data, Here's the link to his channel https://www.youtube.com/@absentdata/videos